 Similar to the Glendale store, the Sherman Oaks store was packed.
 Not a single device on display was unattended.
 We did quickly find a store staff member and explained to him we were told 64 GB iPads were available.
 As he went to check, I mentioned to him I really wanted the 32 GB model just in case one was available.
 A few minutes later, he came out from the back of the store with a 32 GB iPad and two small square boxes.
 He was intent on selling me MobileMe and AppleCare.
 I told him I had purchased AppleCare for the iPad in Glendale and had been a subscriber to MobileMe from its early days as a free service called iTools.
 He didn't want to relent.
 He said we could get a \$30 discount on our MobileMe renewal.
-I told him my subscription renews in January and I was spending enough that day already.
 I told him the sales pitch was a good one.
 If it hadn't been a hot day in July and hadn't been so far from my January MobileMe renewal, I might have taken him up on the offer.